SpaceX launch delayed again, this time because of weather

 The privately owned company had rescheduled launch for Saturday after encountering a technical problem minutes before a launch attempt on Friday from Cape Canaveral Air Force Station in Florida.

-The rocket carries six small satellites for Orbcomm Inc ORBC.O, a provider of machine-to-machine data and messaging services worldwide.

-“Today's Orbcomm launch attempt has been scrubbed due to weather.”
-SpaceX wrote on its website.
+“Today's Orbcomm launch attempt has been scrubbed due to weather.
+Currently reviewing next available launch opportunities,” SpaceX wrote on its website.

-A spokeswoman for Orbcomm said in an email that the next launch attempt would be 5:30 p.m.
-EDT/2130 GMT on Sunday.

 SpaceX had 53 minutes to launch the rocket, beginning at 5:46 p.m.
 EDT/2146 GMT, to put the Orbcomm satellites into their designated orbits some 500 miles (800 km) above Earth and inclined 47 degrees relative to the equator.